 What I usually do to fix this problem is to take another photo with the camera pointed upwards a bit, once I have finished taking the main photo.
 To simplify the stitching process, I make sure to have all important, detailed elements in the main photo.
 With the second photo I focus just on the sky.

 Stitching both frames to a vertorama will later happen in the sky, which is usually much easier, because there I have to deal with less details that have to overlap.

 In the two videos below I show exactly how I do this.
 In the first video I work on a cityscape photo, where one of the buildings got very close to the top edge of the frame.

 In the second video I show an example with clouds.
 Here you’ll see how easy it is to get a convincing result without the need to transform the main elements of the scene – in this case the mountains.

-Now you might ask, why I not just let the software handle the stitch?
+Now you might ask, why I not just let the software handle the stitch for such vertoramas?
 Doing this, what usually happens is that, depending on the projection I use, all photos are distorted somehow to achieve the necessary overlap.
 For some scenes – especially architecture – this distortion can introduce problems.
 For example, in the form of curving lines on straight facades.
-To avoid this, I rather use the techniques I show in the video whenever possible.
+To avoid this, I rather use the photo editing techniques I show in the videos whenever possible.